AnthonyCarl/NodaTime.Serialization.ServiceStackText/README.md

 ##Notes
 - Serializer setup should only occur once in your application root.
 - Serialization setup should occur before any serialization occurs with `ServiceStack.Text` or there may be undesirable behavior.
+- For Value types, this will also setup the nullable serializer for that value type.

 ##Using the Code